a hot springs adventure

 Frequently Asked Questions

 How will we get to our Airbnb?
 What is the transportation situation?

 I will be renting a vehicle and for liability purposes, I will be the only one driving it.

-You will receive an 80% refund if you have to cancel before the 30 days leading into our arrival date.
+You will receive an 80% refund if you have to cancel 60 days before our arrival date.

 What about COVID?